Adolescence Trivia

 Question 3

-Which Latin verb gives us the word adolescence?
+Which Latin verb is the root of “adolescence”?

-The word adolescence comes from the Latin verb adolescere, meaning to grow up.
+The term adolescence comes from the Latin verb adolescere, meaning “to grow up.”.

 Question 4